ReinolDiaz/JavaProjects/README.md

     - When an entry is to be added to the dictionary you must first enter the word as one string

-    -Then enter the meaning as separate string.
+    - Then enter the meaning as separate string.

     - A word may have multiple meanings, and may be entered at separate times
         - When this occurs, place each successive meaning on a separate line.